New Zealand offers some spectacular summer swims, as well as several hot springs for swimming in the outdoors all year round.

 drive from Christchurch to this little hamlet in the hills…

-Nestled into the side of a pine forest mountain and overlooking Lake Tekapo across to a snow capped divide, this is
+Nestled into the side of a pine forest mountain and overlooking Lake Tekapo, this is

 possibly the most spectacular hot spring in New Zealand.
 The water is chlorinated so you can fully immerse